GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 ### Geometric Median

-Geomedian (or geometric median) composites are multi-band generalisations of median composites.
-A geomedian composite finds the median values of the bands for each pixel when considered together (as opposed to simple median composites which find a pixel’s median value for each band individually).
+Geometric Median composites are multi-band generalisations of median composites.
+A geometric median composite finds the median values of the bands for each pixel when considered together (as opposed to simple median composites which find a pixel’s median value for each band individually).

-Geomedians are an appropriate choice of algorithm because they represent multiple bands of data.
+Geometric Medians are an appropriate choice of algorithm because they represent multiple bands of data.

 The **surface reflectance geomedian** uses high-dimensional statistical theory to deliver a spectrally consistent and reasonably artefact-free pixel composite product.